IvonJanssen/dissect-docs/docs/source/usage/first-steps/incident-handler.rst

 Usually, you'll find yourself in a situation where you want to make an image of a live system.
 But for this example, let's say you wish to have a lightweight forensic container of ``IE11-Win81-VMWare-disk1.vmdk``, instead of the full VMDK file.
-Using Acquire with the ``minimal`` profile results in obtaining the basic relevant artifacts in a small sized container.
+Using Acquire with the ``minimal`` profile results in obtaining the basic relevant artefacts in a small sized container.

 Let's run ``acquire`` on the ``.vmdk`` file and compare the file sizes afterwards.